-- salt and pepper to taste
+- salt and pepper, to taste

-- 1 Tablespoon thick balsamic vinegar or balsamic reduction
+- 1 Tablespoon balsamic glaze

-- Heat the oven to 400 degrees F.
+- Pre-heat the oven to 400°F.

-- Drizzle with olive oil and salt and pepper, to taste.
+- Drizzle with the olive oil and salt and pepper, to taste.
 Toss with your hands so that everything is evenly coated.

 - Roast in the oven for 20 to 30 minutes, tossing half way through, until the Brussels Sprouts are browned and crispy on the outside.